Advantages to incorporate in British Virgin Islands

 No requirement to state operational objects

-Since 2005, there is no requirement to specify the operational objects of the BVI Business Company in the foundation documents of the Company (Memorandum and Articles of Association).
-However, the company may choose to do so and, indeed, a specific type of a “restricted purpose company” is envisaged by the Business Companies Act.
+Since 2005, there is no requirement for BVI Business Companies to specify operational objects in their foundation documents (Memorandum and Articles of Association).
+However, companies may choose to do so, and a “restricted purpose company” type is available under the Business Companies Act for this purpose.

 Our company licensing services